MurmurationsNetwork/MurmurationsServices/docs/other-platforms/04-goatcounter.md

 ### Restore to New Service

-1. Identify the Pod running GoatCounter in the old service.
+1. Identify the Pod running GoatCounter in the new service.

     ```bash
     kubectl get pods | grep 'goatcounter'